microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Consumption.md

 title: Consumption
 layout: docs
 permalink: /docs/handbook/declaration-files/consumption.html
+oneline: "How to download d.ts files for your project"
 ---
-In TypeScript 2.0, it has become significantly easier to consume declaration files, in acquiring, using, and finding them.
-This page details exactly how to do all three.

 # Downloading

-Getting type declarations in TypeScript 2.0 and above requires no tools apart from npm.
+Getting type declarations requires no tools apart from npm.

 As an example, getting the declarations for a library like lodash takes nothing more than the following command